 - 39. The Task Force has spent significant time discussing the extent to which information sharing between the Law Society and the designated representative should occur in relation to complaints against, or investigations into one of the firm's lawyers.
 The question of whether the Law Society should have discretion in sharing, or conversely, not sharing this information with the lawyer's firm has been controversial. - 40.
-Both Task Force and focus group discussions on this issue have been animated by a keen awareness of the need to balance the privacy rights of the individual subject to the complaint or investigation and the public interest in informing a firm about the potential misconduct of one of its lawyers10.
-Law Society staff have also reminded the Task Force that outside the context of law firm regulation, the Professional Conduct department already exercises a great deal of discretion as part of their existing complaints process against lawyers.11 lawyer in navigating personal or professional issues related to the complaint, as to mitigate or resolve the problem, or the issues underlying it.
+Both Task Force and focus group discussions on this issue have been animated by a keen awareness of the need to balance the privacy rights of the individual subject to the complaint or investigation and the public interest in informing a firm about the potential misconduct of one of its lawyers.
+Law Society staff have also reminded the Task Force that outside the context of law firm regulation, the Professional Conduct department already exercises a great deal of discretion as part of their existing complaints process against lawyers.

-9 The Task Force considered whether including two designated representatives on the registration should be required or optional.
+&lt;sup>9 The Task Force considered whether including two designated representatives on the registration should be required or optional.
 The recommendation for the latter is based on the fact that a significant percentage of "firms" in BC are sole practitioners, and as such, there would not be another lawyer at the firm who could serve as the designated representative.
-10 This public interest aspect is linked to the notion that if informed, a firm may be in the best position to support the
+This public interest aspect is linked to the notion that if informed, a firm may be in the best position to support the lawyer in navigating personal or professional issues related to the complaint, as to mitigate or resolve the problem, or the issues underlying it.

-11In 2016, the Law Society closed 1,142 complaints.
+&lt;sup>11In 2016, the Law Society closed 1,142 complaints.
 Of these, 294 complaints were closed as unsubstantiated and the subject lawyer would not have been notified.
 The unsubstantiated complaints that were closed represent 25.7% of all